Analysis: The racial breakdown of the jury for the trial for Ahmaud Arbery's killing recalls an ugly history in America

 "At the outset, the Constitution denied Black people the right to serve on juries by classifying enslaved Black people as property," Setzer said.
 "Most states continued to exclude even free Black people from jury service."

-During Reconstruction, more Black people were allowed to serve on juries in some jurisdictions, including New Orleans it was until The Civil Rights Act of 1875 that became illegal to exclude people based on race from jury service.
+During Reconstruction, more Black people were allowed to serve on juries in some jurisdictions, including New Orleans.
+It wasn't until the Civil Rights Act of 1875 that became illegal to exclude people from jury service based on race.

 The exclusion of Black people "nevertheless continued.
 Even if it wasn't overt, it was very clearly happening through the use of other mechanisms," Setzer said.